 I’m sitting in a coffee shop with my laptop.
 Just me.
 And my laptop.
 This is the first time I’ve done this in…so so long.
 My phone’s on 1% and, aimless and feeling a bit lost, I spend that 1% looking at my old pics.
 And the weirdest thing happens: I start to remember who I am.

 What does that even mean??
 Remember who I AM??
-I’ll get to what I don’t mean in a minute, and I’m not positive what I DO mean yet (I always find out what I’m writing about as I write it; that’s why I write, period.
+I’ll get to what I don’t mean in a minute, and I’m not positive what I DO mean yet (I always find out what I’m writing about and why as I write it; that’s why I write, period.
 Right.).